On ends of finite-volume noncompact manifolds of nonpositive curvature: Preliminaries

 Let $X$ be an unbounded CAT($0$) space and $\xi \in X(\infty)$ be a boundary point.
 Fix a horosphere $H$ centered at $\xi$.
 Define It is easy to see that $(H,d_\xi)$ is a pseudo-metric space.
 Its metric completion, denoted by $(X_\xi,d_\xi)$, is called the \emph{transverse space} of $\xi$.
 For example, if $X$ is a complete simply connected manifold of uniformly negative sectional curvature, then $d_\xi(x,y)\equiv 0 \text{ for all} \ x,y \in H$.
 That is, the space $(X_\xi,d_\xi)$ is a single point.

-We will use the following property of transverse spaces, which is a reformulation of Proposition 3.3 in \cite{CM13}. \begin{theorem} The space $X_\xi$ is a complete CAT($0$) space.
+It turns out that not only any pair of points in $X_\xi$ can be joined by a geodesic, but also the CAT(0) structure is well-preserved (e.g., see \cite[Page 11]{MR1934160}).
+We will use the following property of transverse spaces, which is a reformulation of \cite[Proposition 2.8]{MR1934160} and \cite[Proposition 3.3]{CM13}. \begin{theorem} The space $X_\xi$ is a complete CAT($0$) space.
 If $X$ is of bounded geometry, then so is $X_\xi$; in particular, $X_\xi$ is proper. \end{theorem}

 Since the distance function on a CAT(0) space is convex, it is not hard to see that

 Let $\varphi$ be a parabolic isometry of $X$ fixing $\xi$ and all horospheres centered at $\xi$.
 Then $\varphi$ induces naturally an (not necessarily parabolic) isometry of $X_\xi$ with the same translation length, which is still denoted by $\varphi$ when it doesn't cause any confusion.
 It is straightforward to check that if a group of isometries fixing $\xi$ acts cocompactly on a horosphere centered at $\xi$, then it also acts cocompactly on $X_\xi$.